 The food of the Peruvian mountains is hearty.
 Pachamanca is a mixture of beef, lamb, pork and cuy (guinea pig), marinated in chicha de jora and herbs and then cooked, along with fava beans, potatoes and humitas, on hot stones in a hole in the ground covered over with earth and corn husks.

-Patasca, a soup made from corn kernels; cuy chactado, guinea-pig fried with a stone on it; cecina, dried and dehydrated meat served with onion sauce; and puka picante, a pork and potato stew seasoned with red pepper and beets are all examples of the Andean culinary tradition.
+Patasca, a soup made from corn kernels; cuy chactado, guinea pig fried with a stone on top of it; cecina, dried and dehydrated meat served with onion sauce; and puka picante, a pork and potato stew seasoned with red pepper and beets are all part of the Andean culinary tradition.

-Traditional Andean soups include chochoca, made from corn flour; sopa verde, a kind of chowder made of cheese and the paico herb; kapchi, a fava bean stew; lawa, with fresh corn, fava beans, dried yellow ají peppers and the huacatay herb; chuño or morraya, made from dehydrated potatoes; and chairo, with beef and lamb, wheat, potatoes, fava beans, pumpkin and chuño.
+Traditional Andean soups include chochoca, made from corn flour; sopa verde, a kind of chowder made of cheese and the paico herb; kapchi, a fava bean stew; lawa, a thick soup with fresh corn, fava beans, dried yellow ají peppers and the huacatay herb; chuño or morraya, made from dehydrated potatoes, and chairo, made with beef and mutton, wheat, potatoes, fava beans, pumpkin and chuño (naturally freeze-dried potatoes).

 The desserts feature corn, milk and highland fruits.
 Worth a taste are chapana, the fresh cheese with honey, the coconut cocadas, the manjarblanco (caramel) and the jaleas (blackberry and elderberry preserves).
 When it comes to liquors, artisanal wines and ciders are the most common, along with corn chicha.
-Homage is also paid to bread: wawas, santiagos, bollos de agua and tres puntas are different types made from wheat, barley, corn, oca, anise, potato and sweet potato.
+Bread also has a special place: wawas, santiagos, bollos de agua and tres puntas are different types made from wheat, barley, corn, oca, anise, potato and sweet potato.

 By land: Depending on the destination along the Pan-American Highway North and South, and roads into the mountains.